iiasa/message_ix/doc/prereqs.rst

 1. Install and uninstall software on your operating system (OS): one of Linux, Windows, or macOS.

-2. Use a command line on your OS to navigate directories and files, run commands, and view their output.
+2. Use a command line (terminal, command prompt) on your OS to navigate directories and files, run commands, and view their output.

 3. Modify environment variables on your OS.